plone/plone.restapi/docs/source/content.rst

 ..  http:example:: curl httpie python-requests
     :request: _json/content_get.req

-You can also set the `include_items` GET parameter to an empty string if you don't want to include children.
+You can also set the `include_items` GET parameter to false if you don't want to include children.

 Successful Response (200 OK)